r-neal-kelly/nkr_docs/include/markdown/index.md

 # Designs

 ## Data Labels
 There are a number of postfixes tacked unto labels to differentiate them from various kinds of data that work upon the same concept.
 For example, "example_t" is for "example type", "example_i" for "example interface", "example_tr" for "example trait", "example_err" for "example error", just to name a few.
-Because these all havae the same name except the postfix, it's implied that each of these different kinds of data relate and are interconnected.
+Because these all have the same name excepting the postfix, it's implied that each of these different kinds of data relate and are interconnected, all at a glance.

 ## File Hierarchy
 Files include the postfix of whatever it is they declare or define.
 For example, types have "_t" in the name of the file: e.g. "pointer_t.h", "bool_t.cpp".
 This is to make them distinct from other kinds of data that have the same name but a different postfix.
 In addition, post-postfixes are added to the names of files to make them distinct from the kinds of files that make up the program, e.g. "pointer_t_dec.h" for "pointer_t declaration" and "bool_t_def.h" for "bool_t definition".
 There is yet another that is used to decouple comments from the code, e.g. "pointer_t_dox.h" for "pointer_t documents".